directus/directus/docs/guides/collections.md

 ### Sort

 The sort feature enables manual drag-and-drop item reordering within the Directus App.
-This is typically shown on the [Item Browse](#) page/modal, and can also be used for sorting items within a [Junction Table](#).
+This is typically shown on the [Collection Detail](#) page/modal, and can also be used for sorting items within a [Junction Table](#).

 ::: Sort Field
 When creating a new Collection, you have the option of creating an optional "Sort" field.
 If you choose to include this field, the collection's sort settings will automatically be configured for you.